beerjs/tahoe/README.md

 Want to bring beer?
 ------------------

 Of course you do.
-Those with beer will be given priority seating ;)
+Those with beer will be given priority seating ;)  Drinking beer is not required to participate though.

 The Community
 -------------

-I just started a G+ community for us: TahoeJS.
+We have a G+ community: TahoeJS.
 I figured we need a place to be social... whatever that means.
-I think we can post questions and discussions on TahoeJS to share it with our community.
+I think we can post relevant cool content, questions, and start discussions.

 I also created a organization in github for us named TahoeJS.
 Hopefully this can serve a a place for us to put code from our presentations.
 Please let me know if you want to be apart of it and I will add you.

-By the way, did you hear about the outgoing web developer?
-He looks at others people's shoes when he talks to them ;)

 https://plus.google.com/u/1/communities/117568493604320413295